 Welcome to my narrowband imaging page featuring some images with my SBIG ST-8300M (monochrome) camera.
-My primary Narrowband page has images from "color" cameras fitted with an H-alpha narrowband filter.
+My older Narrowband page has images from "color" cameras fitted with an H-alpha narrowband filter.
 Narrowband (NB) filters enhance contrast of emission objects by accepting only a narrow range of wavelengths around the emission lines of hydrogen (H-a, 656 nm), oxygen (OIII, 501 nm), sulfur (SII, 672nm).

 The image above (click the thumbnail) consists of about 24 minutes H-alpha plus about 42 minutes of OIII from the back yard, April, 2011.
 FSQ-85 telescope and ST-8300 camera.
 I blended the O3 into Blue at 100%, into green at 50%, H-alpha into luminance and red, and then tried a few things in Photoshop!
 H-alpha image is shown below.